TheBrenny/scetch/readme.md

     - RegExr: https://regexr.com/5bimv and https://regexr.com/5biqb

 Components in scetch allow you to render partials both statically and dynamically!
 You can render the partial before sending data to the client by using `c=`, allowing you to, for example, add multiple rows of todos!
 Then if the client wants a new todo, the global scetch object can insert one on your command!
 By calling `scetch.insert($(".todos"), "beforeend", scetch.comps.todo)`, you can add a new todo component before the closing tag of the todo list!

+Nonce use is available to help secure your web apps!
+One package (also written by TheBrenny) that can help become a middleware to ExpressJS is [`nonce-express`](https://github.com/TheBrenny/nonce-express).

+Alternatively, nonces can be set by setting a variable during `res.render` or `scetch.engine`.

 *See also! `scetch.insert` is more-or-less a wrapper for [`insertAdjacentHTML`](https://developer.mozilla.org/en-US/docs/Web/API/Element/insertAdjacentHTML).
 Go there to understand the arguments!*